Why writing is harder than STEM, revisited

 This does not come as a surprise at all to me that students cannot write well.
 It’s like saying that most people cannot fly a plane well.
 Those who can are called pilots, which is a profession, yet for some reason pundits have this notion that being a writer or good at writing is something that you just ‘pick up’ through cultural osmosis or is involuntary, like speech or breathing, but this is no more true than picking up the piano and expecting to play at a concert level.
 A few years of school does not suddenly make someone a competent writer, any more than a few years of music lessons make someone a professional musician.

 The Washington Posts asks “Why can’t college graduates write coherent prose?”
 I have been writing for years, and got good marks in school for my writing, and still my prose isn’t always that good or could be improved.
 Many famous, successful authors have been criticized for their prose, such as Ayn Rand or Stephen King, the latter whose writing is described as “blandly functional, a ‘plain’ style occasionally gussied up with pseudo-colorful idioms.”
-What chance does a college grad stand when even professionals not uncommonly fall short?
+What chance does a college student stand when even professionals not uncommonly fall short?